ppy/osu-wiki/news/2018-01-20-beatmap-spotlights-december-2017.md

 [![](/wiki/shared/news/2018-01-20-beatmap-spotlights-december-2017/impulse.jpg)](https://osu.ppy.sh/beatmapsets/705788)

 As one of the most well known mappers in the community, [handsome](https://osu.ppy.sh/users/2123087) continues to impress us with his latest ranked map - Impulse after RELOADED!
 Featuring 3 specific types of sliders coupled with delightful usage of patterns and small circle size, this map gives a uniquely aim-heavy challenge that fits the song at its finest!
-Be sure to check out the alluring storyboard made by Darky1 as well.
+In addition, be sure to check out the alluring storyboard made by [Darky1](https://osu.ppy.sh/u/3372928).

 [![](/wiki/shared/news/2018-01-20-beatmap-spotlights-december-2017/jin-li-chao.jpg)](https://osu.ppy.sh/beatmapsets/684393)